Backup158/DarktideWeaponCustomizationOwO/docs/notes.md

     +y put gun below

 # Parts not accept transformations
-setting 'offset = false' makes it literally freeze on the screen, so it doesn't even rotate with the weapon
+sometimes setting 'offset = false' makes it literally freeze on the screen, so it doesn't even rotate with the weapon can try parenting it to a specific node, but that can cause issues
+    1 we dont have a list of nodes
+    2 the node can move during gameplay

+# Bullet trails getting stolen
+This comes from having the main part be a muzzle that matches the actual muzzle that would've been used by the gun

 # MT to base
 **Autoguns** autogun_p1_m1.lua